Theorem 1: Extremism Loses

 Rule 1: a successful third party must be moderate enough to win somewhere.

 This is actually one of the beauties of the American political system: it keeps out the wackos.
-With district based elections you have to be close enough to the center to be in the mainstream somewhere.
+With district based winner-take-all elections you have to be close enough to the center to be in the mainstream somewhere.
 This way we get legislatures sufficiently united as to be able to conduct business.
 With proportional representation commies and fascists can get elected.
+Remember Adolf Hitler.
 Giving the fringe a seat at the table produces rancor in the legislatures, Third World style politics.
 Dictatorship becomes tempting.

-That said, we will have quite a bit of room for passion and principle in our system.
+That said, we still have quite a bit of room for passion and principle in our system.
 Districts vary.
 A politician who would be considered a radical leftist by most can still be considered mainstream in places like Berkeley California.
 Furthermore, the model I used in the figures above is approximate.

 Also, some votes are won for reasons other than ideology.
 People vote for experience, good morals, good looks, pork, special privileges and/or simple name recognition.